mvdh7/pytzer/docs/modules/coefficients.md

 *The casual user has no need to explicitly call this module.*

-`.coeffs` contains functions for ionic interaction coefficients.
+`.coefficients` contains functions for ionic interaction coefficients.

 There are six different types of coefficient functions, each representing a different interaction type.
 The function names begin with: